-- Fine Arts: Music and art are taught at each Lower School grade level weekly.
-Upper School students can select from Drama, Choir, Art, and Home Economics.
+- Fine Arts: Art is taught at each Lower School grade level weekly.
+Upper School students can select from Art, Technology, Personal Finance, Keyboarding, Weight Training, Latin, Spanish, and Home Economics.

 - Clubs/Academic Teams: Math Teams are offered at the 5th/6th grade, Middle School, and High School levels; 4-H (grades 5 and 6); Beta Club (Honor and Service society); Chess Team (4th-8th grade); Middle School Academic Club in spelling, geography, and history; and Lego Robotics team for 4th-8th grades are also offered.

 - Fall Sports –JV and Varsity Girls Volleyball, JV and Varsity Boys and Girls Cross Country

 - Winter Sports – JV and Varsity Girls and Boys Basketball, Cheerleading, Boys and Girls Swim Team

 - Spring Sports – Varsity Girls and Boys Soccer, and Golf

 - Additionally, we offer intramural sports including basketball and soccer for lower school

 - Charleston (5th grade): Sleeping aboard the USS Yorktown corresponds to the students’ study of World War II.
 Students also visit the Charleston Aquarium.